-Wisconsin has a new school accountability system and new School Report Cards.
-These signal a new era of school accountability that honors the complex work of schools and focuses on making sure our students graduate ready for college and career.
-The report cards place a high value on integrating information used to tell the public how our schools are doing with information that gives practical guidance to schools on how to improve.
+Wisconsin District and school report cards signal an era of school accountability that honors the complex work of schools and focuses on making sure our students graduate ready for college and career.
+The Department of Instruction (DPI) first released the school report cards in fall 2012 for the 2011-12 school year.
+For the 2012-13 school year, DPI has again released school report cards as well as the new district report cards.
+These report cards place a high value on integrating information about how our schools are doing with information that gives practical guidance to schools on how to improve.
 In short, the system is designed to be both informative and useful.

-In the new accountability system, schools will receive a report card each year.
-Figure 1 shows the layout of the School Report Card.
-The report card will give the school's Overall Accountability Score on a 0 to 100 scale and its associated Accountability Rating.
+In the accountability system, districts and schools receive a report card each year - Figure 1 shows the layout of the school report card.
+The report card displays the district or school's overall accountability Score on a 0 to 100 scale and its associated Accountability Rating Category.
 There are five Accountability Rating Categories.
-In the future, a school's rating will inform the level of support DPI plans to provide the school, as depicted below.
+In the future, a district and school's rating will inform the level of support DPI plans to provide.